Control of Annual Ryegrass

 - Adding Princep (simazine) improves weed control but may be a concern on sandy soils

 - Adding Princep, Balance Pro, Prowl H2O, ResolveQ or Basis Blend, 2,4-D, or Axiom (flufenacet + metribuzin) at full label rates has shown good activity for general weed control.
-Efficacy trials have not shown any antagonisms when applied with the glyphosate burndown on control of ryegrass.
+Field trials have not shown any antagonisms between glyphosate and Axiom with regard to control of ryegrass

 - After the crop emerges, escapes can be controlled in corn with labeled rates of Accent Q, Steadfast Q, or Option, but best control is obtained with these products when temperatures are above 70 degrees